Alcohol and Depression

 Alcohol and depression can often go hand in hand.
 People who are suffering from alcoholism and depression at the same time are in an especially dangerous situation for themselves and those who care for them.

 When dealing with someone who is showing signs of alcoholism and depression, it is crucial that you understand the relationship between the two, the severity of that relationship, and the type of treatment that is needed.

 Which Comes First: Depression or Alcoholism?

 Often, people with depression drink alcohol as a way to help relieve symptoms of their condition, as alcohol has a sedative effect that may, for a short while, make them feel better or more relaxed.
 The continued need to feel better can drive them to use alcohol more frequently.

 Why Is the Combination of Alcohol and Depression Dangerous?

 One of the many problems with depression and alcoholism is that ultimately, alcohol is a depressant.
 As such, even moderate amounts can alter one’s mood so that it is dangerously low, and it can also interfere with their ability to sleep properly, which can make symptoms of depression more intense.

 Because of the dangers that come from drinking and depression, it is crucial that one seeks treatment for both conditions as quickly as possible.
-Professional care in an intensive outpatient treatment program (IOP) such as True Recovery’s can play an important role in providing the skilled and compassionate care that is needed for a successful recovery.
+Professional care in a dual-diagnosis rehab such as True Recovery’s can play an important role in providing the skilled and compassionate care that is needed for a successful recovery.

-Treating Alcoholism and Depression
+Alcohol and Depression Treatment